erlerobot/erle_gitbook_erlebrain/en/hardware/microSD/expandingfilesystem.md

    - 2–>partition number

-- You can enter ‘p‘ again to see that the /dev/mmcblk0p2 has been re-appeared.
+- You can enter `p` again to see that the `/dev/mmcblk0p2` has been re-appeared.

-- If everything goes fine enter ‘w’ to commit your changes or if you are finding any error ,Ctrl+z to stop the process.
+- If everything goes fine enter `w` to commit your changes or if you are finding any error, `Ctrl+z` to stop the process.

 - Reboot your system.
 ```
 $ reboot
 ```

-- After rebooting you need to expand the file system.Enter the command ‘df’ (df–> displays the total space and free space available on your system)
+- After rebooting you need to expand the file system.
+Enter the command `df` (df–> displays the total space and free space available on your system)

 - Then enter the following command to expand the file system.
 (It take some time to complete)
 ```
 $ resize2fs /dev/mmcblk0p2
 ```

-After completing the process again type ‘df’ to check the space available.Now you can access full space of your SD card.
+After completing the process again type `df` to check the space available.
+Now you can access full space of your SD card.

 ### Sources:
 - [Expanding the File System Partition on a SD card in BeagleBone Black](http://blogspot.tenettech.com/?p=2932)